Cooperative coloring of some graph families: Bipartite graphs and generalized theta graphs

-Aharoni et al.\ \cite{ABCHJ} studied cooperative coloring of the class of bipartite graphs and showed that $m_\mathcal{B}(d)\geq \log_2 d$ (Theorem \ref{tree}).
-A complete bipartite graph $K_{m,n}$ is \emph{balanced} if $m=n$.
-Let $\mathcal{B}_{bc}$ be the class of graphs whose each component is a balanced complete bipartite graph, we can get $m_{\mathcal{B}_{bc}}(d)\geq \log_2 d$ by the constructive proof of lower bound on bipartite graphs in \cite{ABCHJ}.
-Now we prove that $\log_2 d$ is asymptotically best possible for $m_{\mathcal{B}_{bc}}(d)$.
-The following famous Lov\'{a}sz Local Lemma first appears in a weaker form in \cite{EL} and can be found in many textbooks, including for example [\cite{MB}, Chapter 4].
+Aharoni et al. \cite{ABCHJ} investigated cooperative coloring of the class of bipartite graphs and showed that $m_\mathcal{B}(d)\geq \log_2 d$ (as stated in Theorem \ref{tree}).
+A complete bipartite graph $K_{m,n}$ is called \emph{balanced} if $m=n$.
+Let $\mathcal{B}^*$ be the class of graphs in which each component is a balanced complete bipartite graph, and we can get $m_{\mathcal{B}^*}(d)\geq \log_2 d$ by the constructive proof of lower bound on bipartite graphs in \cite{ABCHJ}.
+Now we show that $\log_2 d$ is asymptotically the best possible for $m_{\mathcal{B}^*}(d)$.
+The following famous Lov\'{a}sz Local Lemma first appears in a weaker form in \cite{EL} and can be found in many textbooks, including for example \cite[Chapter 4]{MB}.